Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Introduction

-To address this, we draw inspiration from action chunking \citep{zhao2023learning, li2025reinforcement} in robotics, which predicts sequences of consecutive actions jointly rather than treating each step independently.
-In a similar spirit, we propose to group consecutive timesteps into `chunk's, and optimize at the chunk level rather than the step level.
-This alleviates the issue of inaccurate advantage attribution, as we analyze in detail in \Cref{chunk-level optimization for GRPO}.
-Related ideas have been explored in LLMs as Group Sequence Policy Optimization (GSPO) \citep{zheng2025group}, where an entire token sequence is treated as a single unit (analogous to viewing the whole trajectory as one chunk).
-However, our preliminary studies reveal that different chunk settings (e.g. how many consecutive timesteps for a chunk) have a substantial impact on performance.
+In this work, instead of introducing process rewards, we mitigate the negative impact of this issue from a different perspective.
+We draw inspiration from action chunking \cite{zhao2023learning, li2025reinforcement} in robotics, which predicts a sequence of consecutive actions jointly as a single action rather than treating them independently.
+In a similar spirit, we propose to aggregate consecutive flow matching steps into a single ``action chunk", and optimize the policy at the chunk level rather than the step level.
+This effectively smooths out the gradient fluctuations caused by inaccurate advantage attribution, thereby stabilizing training.
+Furthermore, we leverage the distinct temporal dynamics \cite{wimbauer2024cache, liu2025timestep} in flow matching to naturally guide the chunking process.

-We argue that this is due to the overlooking of temporal dynamics of flow matching generation, which we proposed before.
-Different from LLMs, flow matching exhibits distinct temporal dynamics: each timestep operates under different noise conditions and contributes differently to the final image.
-Specifically, following \citep{wimbauer2024cache, liu2025timestep} , we analyze the relative $L1$ distance of intermediate latents.
-As shown in \Cref{o1rel}, the results reveal clear, prompt-invariant dynamic patterns that naturally segment the trajectory into meaningful chunks.
-These observations suggest that chunks should not be arbitrary but guided by the inherent temporal dynamics, with timesteps that are dynamically correlated optimized together.

-Based on these, we propose Chunk-GRPO, a novel chunk-level RL approach for flow-matching-based T2I generation.
-As demonstrated in \Cref{framework}, our key innovation is grouping timesteps into chunks that reflect temporal dynamics, and optimizing them as units with a principled chunk-level importance ratio.
-Furthermore, motivated by the varying contributions of different chunks, we design an optional weighted sampling strategy to further boost Chunk-GRPO's performance.
+Building on these insights, we introduce Group Chunking Policy Optimization (GCPO), the first chunk-level RL approach in post-training flow matching for T2I generation.
+As illustrated in \Cref{figure_framework}, our key innovation lies in shifting the policy optimization paradigm from the step level to the chunk level and treating each chunk as a single action with a principled chunk-level importance ratio.
+In addition, we incorporate an optional weighted sampling strategy to further enhance GCPO's performance.

 Our contributions can be summarized as follows: